mcvm-launcher/mcvm/README.md

 - 📦 **Packages**: Automatically install mods, resource packs, and other addons with a novel package format and intelligent dependency management.
 - 📥 **Install Everything**: Use many of the popular loaders, like Fabric and Quilt, along with server implementations like Paper, with automatic installation.
 - 🪪 **User Management**: Set up as many users as you want, and log them in and out as needed.
-- 🗃️ **Profiles**: Easily share settings across multiple instances.
+- 🗃️ **Profiles**: Easily share settings across multiple instances, both client and server.
 - 💾 **Backups**: Create archived snapshots of the files you want, and not the ones you don't.
 - ⚡**Speed**: Probably one of the fastest launchers on the market.
 Download files concurrently with efficient caching and optimal disk usage.
 - 🛠️ **Deep Configuration**: Sensible defaults, but plenty of options and escape hatches to make MCVM work for you.